ikroop/salon-cloud/SalonCloud.Server/core/validation/README.md

 **Usage**

 - Import BaseValidator and ValidationDecorators.
-- First, instantiate a base validator with the to-be-validated element and a Missing-type error type (This must be Missing-type error).
+- First, instantiate a base validator with the to-be-validated element:

+        let validationObject = new BaseValidator(targetElement);

 - Then you can wrap decorating validator on top of another validator.
-- A specific error type need to be provided in the constructor.
+- A specific error type need to be provided in the constructor:

+        validationObject = new CheckMissing(validationObject, ErrorMessage.MissingOpenTime);
+        validationObject = new IsNumber(validationObject, ErrorMessage.InvalidOpenTime);

 - After the last decorating validator added, run method validate().
 - The validate() method return the error that the validation catch.
 If it's undefined, the validtion passed.

+        let result = validationObject.validate();
+        if(result === undefined){
+            //pass validation;
+        }else{
+            //fail validation, var contain the return error;
+        }

-- Example:
+- Full Example:

-import BaseValidator from BaseValidator import IsNumber, IsInRange, IsLessThan from ValidationDecorators import ErrorMessage
+import BaseValidator from BaseValidator import CheckMissing, IsNumber, IsInRange, IsLessThan from ValidationDecorators import ErrorMessage
 ...
     //some code here